IsD4n73/instaDownloader/README.md

 - Bulk post downloaer
 - Profile picture download
 - Login for download post from private accounts
+- Download stories (require login)
 - Create zip archive with downloaded post
+- Check if the profile is public or private

 ## Usage
 Execute the instaDow.py file and select the option: